-National Life Insurance Day is observed annually on May 2nd.
-This day marks the anniversary of the first day life insurance became available in the United States.
+National Life Insurance Day each year on May 2nd marks the anniversary of the first-day life insurance became available in the United States.
 The observance also brings awareness of the benefits of life insurance.

 The sale of life insurance in the U.S. began in the late 1760s.
 The Presbyterian Synods in Philadelphia and New York City created the Corporation for Relief of Poor and Distressed Widows and Children of Presbyterian Ministers in 1759.

-On May 2, 1759, the charter was recorded for the Corporation for Relief of Poor and Distressed Widows and Children of Presbyterian Ministers.
+On May 2, 1759, the charter recorded for the Corporation for Relief of Poor and Distressed Widows and Children of Presbyterian Ministers.
 Episcopalian priests created a comparable relief fund in 1769.
-Between 1787 and 1837 more than two dozen life insurance companies were started, but fewer than half a dozen survived.
+Between 1787 and 1837, more than two dozen life insurance companies were started, but fewer than half a dozen survived.